Myristicaceae: Uses

 The most important products of the family by far are the nutmeg and mace spices, both derived from respectively the seed and aril of Myristica fragrans, a tree native to the Moluccas.
 A hallucinogenic snuff (containing a derivative of tryptamine) that is used by certain Amazonian tribes is obtained from the bark of Virola elongata and other closely related species.
 The wood of some Asian and American species has local commercial use, as is the case of Otoba parvifolia in South America.

 Toxicity

 Essential oils of Myristicaceae have antifungal action and antimicrobial activity against Streptococcus mutans.
-The dark-red resin of the tree bark in some genera, such as Virola, contains several hallucinogenic alkaloids.
-Myristicin poisoning can induce convulsions, palpitations, nausea, eventual dehydration, and generalized body pain.
-It is also reputed to be a strong deliriant, and some fatal myristicin poisonings in humans have occurred.
+Myristicaceae is reputed to be a strong deliriant.
+The dark-red resin of the tree bark in some genera, such as Virola, contains several hallucinogenic alkaloids; Myristicin poisoning can induce and death.

 Fossil record

 A fossil seed of †Myristicacarpum chandlerae from the early Eocene London Clay flora of southern England is the earliest record of Myristicaceae.